LearnWeb3DAO/Defi-Exchange/README.md

   - Time to create an `addLiquidity` function which would add `liquidity` in the form of `Ether` and `Crypto Dev tokens` to our contract

-    - If `cryptoDevTokenReserve` is zero it means that it is the first time someone is adding `Crypto Dev`tokens and `Ether` to the contract
+    - If `cryptoDevTokenReserve` is zero it means that it is the first time someone is adding `Crypto Dev` tokens and `Ether` to the contract
     - When the user is adding initial liquidity we dont have to maintain any ratio because we dont have any liquidity.
 So we accept any amount of tokens that user has sent with the initial call
-    - if `cryptoDevTokenReserve` is not zero, then we have to make sure that when someone adds the liquidity it doesnt impact the price which the market currently has
+    - If `cryptoDevTokenReserve` is not zero, then we have to make sure that when someone adds the liquidity it doesnt impact the price which the market currently has
     - To ensure this, we maintain a ratio which has to remain constant
     - Ratio is `(cryptoDevTokenAmount user can add/cryptoDevTokenReserve in the contract) = (Eth Sent by the user/Eth Reserve in the contract)`
     - This ratio decides how much `Crypto Dev` tokens user can supply given a certain amount of Eth
     - When user adds liquidity, we need to provide him with some `LP` tokens because we need to keep track of the amount of liquiidty he has supplied to the contract
     - The amount of `LP` tokens that get minted to the user are propotional to the `Eth` supplied by the user
-    - In the inital liquidity case,when there is no liquidity.
-The amount of `LP` tokens that would be minted to the user is equal to the ethBalance of the contract(because balance is equal to the Eth sent by the user in the `addLiquidity` call)
+    - In the inital liquidity case, when there is no liquidity: The amount of `LP` tokens that would be minted to the user is equal to the `Eth` balance of the contract (because balance is equal to the `Eth` sent by the user in the `addLiquidity` call)
-    - When there is already liquidity in the contract, the amount of `LP` tokens that get minted are based on a ratio.
+    - When there is already liquidity in the contract, the amount of `LP` tokens that get minted is based on a ratio.
-    - The ratio is `(LP tokens to be sent to the user(liquidity) / totalSupply of LP tokens in contract) = (eth sent by the user) / (eth reserve in the contract)`
+    - The ratio is `(LP tokens to be sent to the user (liquidity) / totalSupply of LP tokens in contract) = (Eth sent by the user) / (Eth reserve in the contract)`

     ```go
     /**
     * @dev Adds liquidity to the exchange.
     */
     function addLiquidity(uint _amount) public payable returns (uint) {